jackYoung0915/anolis-cloud-kernel/Documentation/admin-guide/mm/transhuge.rst

        is incremented every time a file huge page is successfully allocated.

+file_fallback
+       is incremented if a file huge page is attempted to be allocated but fails and instead falls back to using small pages.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a huge page for use.
 There are some counters in ``/proc/vmstat`` to help